2012 Rakhine State riots: June 2012 riots

-8 June: Initial attacks
+8 June 2012: Initial attacks

-Despite increased security measures, at 3:50 pm 8 June, a large mob of Rohingya ignited several houses in Bohmu Village, Maungdaw Township where 80% of the population is Rohingya Muslims.
+Despite increased security measures, at 3:50 pm, 8 June 2012, a large mob of Rohingya ignited several houses in Bohmu Village, Maungdaw Township, where 80% of the population is Rohingya Muslims.
 Telephone lines were also damaged.
 By the evening, Hmuu Zaw, a high-ranking officer, reported that the security forces were protecting 14 burnt villages in Maungdaw township.
-Around 5:30, the forces were authorised to use deadly force but they fired mostly warning shots according to local media.
+Around 5:30, the forces were authorised to use deadly force.
 Soon afterward, authorities declared that the situation in Maungdaw Township had been stabilised.
-However, three villages of southern Maungdaw were torched in early evening.
-At 9 o'clock, the government imposed curfew in Maungdaw, and forbidding any gathering of more than five persons in public area.
+However, three villages of southern Maungdaw were torched in the early evening.
+At 9 o'clock, the government imposed curfew in Maungdaw, and forbade any gathering of more than five persons in a public area.
 An hour later, the rioters had a police outpost in Khayay Mying Village surrounded.
 The police fired warning shots to disperse them.
 At 10 o'clock, armed forces had taken positions in Maungdaw.
-Five people had been confirmed killed as of 8 June.
+Five people have been confirmed killed as of 8 June, 2012.

-9 June: Riots spread
+9 June 2012: Riots spread

 On the morning of 9 June, five army battalions arrived to reinforce the existing security forces.
 Government set up refugee camps for those whose houses had been burned.
 Government reports stated that Relief and Resettlement Ministry and Ministry of Defense had distributed 3.3 tons of supplies and 2 tons of clothes respectively.

-Despite increased security presence, the riots continued unabated.
+The riots continued.
 Security forces successfully prevented rioters' attempt to torch five-quarters of Maungdaw.
-However, Rakhine villagers from Buthidaung Township (where 90 percent of people are Rohingya Muslims) arrived at refugee camps after their houses had been razed by Muslims.
+However, Rakhine villagers from Buthidaung Township (where 90 percent of people are Rohingya Muslims) arrived at refugee camps after their houses had been razed by rioters.
 Soon after, soldiers took positions and anti-riot police patrolled in the township.
 The Muslim rioters marched to Sittwe and burned down three houses in Mingan quarter.
-An official report stated that at least 7 people had been killed, one hostel, 17 shops and over 494 houses had been destroyed as of 9 June.
+An official report stated that at least 7 people had been killed.
+One hostel, 17 shops and over 494 houses had been destroyed as of 9 June.

-10 June: State of emergency
+10 June 2012: State of emergency

 On 10 June, a state of emergency was declared across Rakhine.
 According to state TV, the order was given in response to "unrest and terrorist attacks" and "intended to restore security and stability to the people immediately."
 President Thein Sein added that further unrest could threaten the country's moves toward democracy.
 It was the first time that the current government used the provision.
 It instigated martial law, giving the military administrative control of the region.
 The move was criticised by Human Rights Watch, who accused the government of handing control over to a military which had historically brutalised people in the region.
-Some ethnic Rakhine burned Rohingya houses in Bohmu village in retaliation.
+Ethnic Rakhine burned down Rohingya houses in Bohmu village.
 Over five thousand people were residing at refugee camps by 10 June.
 Many of the refugees fled to Sittwe to escape the rioting, overwhelming local officials.